AdrianoSiqueira/hash-tools/README.md

 ### How to use

 This application does not need to be installed.
-Just [download](https://github.com/AdrianoSiqueira/HashTools/releases) the package corresponding to the operating system, unzip it somewhere and run the **launcher** inside the **_bin_** folder.
+Just [download](https://github.com/AdrianoSiqueira/HashTools/releases) the package corresponding to the operating system, unzip it somewhere and run the **hashtools** launcher inside the **_bin_** folder.

 ### Highlights: